Italo-Smplc/Lisp-MIT/README.md

 # Lisp-MIT
-Exercises from the book Structure and Interpretation of Computer Programs,
+Exercises from the book Structure and Interpretation of Computer Programs